 - Evening activity instruction (Monday, Tuesday) (1 Hour).

-- Wednesday cabin coverage to facilitate counsellor evening off.
+- Tuesday or Wednesday cabin coverage to facilitate counsellor evening off.

-- Sunday Camper Registration (work brigades, registration, program demonstrations).
+- Sunday Camper Registration (work brigades, registration, evening programs).

-- Saturday Check Out (3 hours on Saturday, twice a summer).
+- Saturday Check Out (3 hours on Saturday, as scheduled).

 - Thursday- compose detailed camper evaluations.